 Boyd’s eternally loyal dog, a Newfoundland, followed his master to his final resting place.
-He was with the rescue crew when they recovered Boyd’s body and when the Captain was buried the dog lay down on the grave and refused to leave.
-Eventually he starved and died next to his master.
+He was with the rescue crew when they recovered Boyd’s body and when the captain was buried the dog lay down on the grave and refused to leave.
+Eventually, he starved, dying next to his master.

 Several memorials were set up to commemorate Captain Boyd’s and his men’s bravery.
-A testiment to how their heroic deeds have touched so many.
-The memorial on the East Pier in Dun Laoghaire, near the site of the disaster, was erected by the Royal St George Yacht Club.
-The Statue in St Patrick’s Cathedral was erected by the citizens of Dublin and is inscribed with a poem penned by Dr Alexander, Bishop of Derry:
+A testament to how their heroic deeds have touched so many.
+The memorial on the east pier in Dun Laoghaire, near the site of the disaster, was erected by the Royal St George Yacht Club.
+The statue in St Patrick’s Cathedral was erected by the citizens of Dublin and is inscribed with a poem penned by Dr Alexander, Bishop of Derry:

 Safe from the rocks, Whence swept thy manly form

 The tide white rush, The stepping of the storm